xxfoundation/learn.xx.network/website/docs/tools/webWallet/staking/nominateRight.md

 Once you know all the steps to nominate, you can follow this article.

 This article can help you to save a lot of XX coins.
-Some people nominate "boot node" who not even run cmix and give almost no reward with more than 1M xx coins staked.
+Some people nominate "boot node" who not even run cMixx and give almost no reward with more than 1M xx coins staked.
 Boot nodes share less than 40xx instead of about 250xx per era.
 Cumulative lost for these nominators since November 2021 is more than 10k XX whatever their stake due to huge